SaraCapdevilaSole/Notion-Tools/Capitals/README.md

 ### 4. Run the Tool
-   - Once your configuration is complete, run the script to scan and remove duplicate entries from your Notion database:
+    - Once your configuration is complete, run the script to fetch, parse, and add entries to your Notion database:
      ```bash
-     python remove_duplicates
+     python find_capitals.py
      ```

 ## Resources and References